Get Travel Southern Oregon highlights delivered to your inbox

 Collier Memorial State Park

-Collier Memorial State Park features a campground; outdoor museum of historic logging equipment; relocated pioneer village; and a new four-corral, primitive horse camp and trailhead.
-At the state's finest logging museum, you'll see rare and antique logging equipment dating to the 1880s, as well as more recent pieces.
+Collier Memorial State Park features a campground, outdoor museum of historic logging equipment, relocated pioneer village and a new four-corral, primitive horse camp and trailhead.
+At the state’s finest logging museum, you’ll see rare and antique logging equipment dating to the 1880s, as well as more recent pieces.

 A Loop

-• More than 10 full-hookup sites
+• 16 full-hookup sites

-• More than 15 tent sites with water nearby
+• 18 non-hookup sites with water nearby

-• Hot showers and flush toilets
+• Restroom with hot showers and flush toilets

 B Loop

-• Approximately 40 full-hookup sites
+• 30 full-hookup sites (nine pull-through)

 Activities

-• Birding
+• Camping

 • State Parks